carlos22/carddav2fb/README.md

 ### Configuration
 1. Make sure you have `System -> FRITZ!Box-Users -> Login via Username+Password` in your FRITZ!Box activated.
-2. Make sure you have a separate user created under `System -> FRITZ!Box-Users` which has access to all NAS content and settings.
+2. Make sure you have a separate user created under `System -> FRITZ!Box-Users` for which the following access rights have been granted:
+  * `FRITZ!Box settings` (required to upload telephone book data)
+  * `Access to NAS content` (required to upload photos via ftp).
+3. Make sure the telephone book you are going to update via carddav2fb exists on the FRITZ!Box, otherwise the upload will fail.
-3. Copy `config.example.php` to `config.php` and adapt it to your needs including setting the FRITZ!Box user settings.
+4. Copy `config.example.php` to `config.php` and adapt it to your needs including setting the FRITZ!Box user settings.

 ### Usage